edanalytics/earthmover/README.md

 Running the tool requires
 1. [source data](#source-data), such as CSV or TSV files or a relational database table
 1. Jinja [templates](#templates) defining the desired output format (JSON, XML, etc.)
-1. a [YAML configuration](#yaml-configuration) file specifying the source data, doing any necessary transformations (joins, value mappings, etc.), and destinations (Ed-Fi API resources) to write to
+1. a [YAML configuration](#yaml-configuration) file specifying the source data, doing any necessary transformations (joins, value mappings, etc.), and destinations (output files) to write to

 Item 1 is usually your own data.
 Items 2 & 3 together may be shared as a reusable "bundle" (zip file); see [available bundles](#bundles) for more information and a list of published bundles.